People

 Resident Fellows

-Resident Fellows are graduate student staff members who live in our residence halls and play a key role on our leadership team as mentors, role models, and innovators of programming that helps bridge the gap between the academic and social realms at Dartmouth.
+Resident Fellows are graduate student or fifth-year postgrads/fellows who live in our residence halls and play a key role on our leadership team as mentors, role models, and innovators of programming that helps bridge the gap between the academic and social realms at Dartmouth.
 They love getting to know undergraduates, so don’t ever hesitate to say hello or to reach out for a one-on-one!
 If you are a graduate student interested in becoming a Resident Fellow, you can learn more about it here.
-(Next application cycle will be January 2025 for the 2025-2026 academic year).
+(Next application cycle will be January 2026 for the 2026-2027 academic year).

 Mark Lovett